-Application process: Submissions for the role of senior research fellow, to include a) the curriculum vitae of the nominee, b) evidence of funding (PPF) for the level of post being sought and c) rationale for progression to role of research fellow, are made by the Head of the relevant School or Director of relevant Research Institute to the office of the Vice-President for Research and Innovation.
+Application process: Submissions for the role of senior research fellow, to include a) the curriculum vitae of the nominee, b) evidence of funding (PPF) for the level of post being sought, c) letter of support from the academic supervisor including confirmation of funding and d) rationale for progression to role of research fellow, are made by the Head of the relevant School or Director of relevant Research Institute to the office of the Vice-President for Research and Innovation by emailing vpresearch@universityofgalway.ie.
 The onus is on the applicant to demonstrate how they meet the criteria for the post in adherence to the researcher competencies aligned to the role of senior research fellow.